 A learning centre for universal design

-The demonstration will begin by building the show home in Maple Ridge, B.C.
-This home will be demonstrated on Kwantlen First Nation’s territory, which is also a partner on the project.
+The demonstration will begin by building the show home in Lytton, B.C., where both the Village of Lytton and the Lytton First Nation are the landowners for one home each.
 The homes will incorporate SAFERhome standards of universal design, and both will be certified as SAFERhomes.

-The home will be a learning centre for universal design and manufactured home technology.
+The homes aim to play a learning centre role for universal design and manufactured home technology.
 Hosts will guide visitors through the elements of design in the homes, explaining important features.
-The centre also will use multimedia approaches that have been pioneered at home and renovation shows.
+The centres also will use multimedia approaches that have been pioneered at home and renovation shows.
 The homes will be open to the public and virtual tours will be available.